On Hill and Off Hill Conduct Policies

 - Trails are designed for use by skiers and riders.
-Any form of downhill descent, including foot traffic, on snow other than skis or snowboards is prohibited with the exception of snowshoeing down Thunder Trail.
+Any other form of uphill ascent or downhill descent, including foot traffic, on snow other than skis or snowboards is prohibited with the exception of snowshoeing on Thunder Trail.

 - Sledding or sliding in any form is prohibited (except during the annual “Cardboard Classic” event).

 Remember, uphill travel access can close at any time.
 Uphill travel may be restricted for mountain operations, such as snowmaking, grooming, winch cat operations (new for the 2022-23 season), high winds, or other conditions.
 Berkshire East reserves the right to restrict uphill access at any time, including after fresh snowfall.
 Entering closed terrain is prohibited, both during the ascent and descent.
 It is the user's responsibility to know what trails are open or closed, and travel accordingly.

 This policy may be changed at any time.
 Participants are responsible for being familiar with routes and obtaining the most recent uphill policy online at www.berkshireeast.com/policies

 Lodging Cancellation Policy for the Warfield House Inn and Campground:

 Any cancellations made 7 days in advance to arrival date may receive a refund or the option to re-book to an alternate date.
 Any cancellations made less than 7 days prior to arrival date will forfeit any refund or option to re-book.